It's happening – Prime Day graphics card deals are real and you can get them now

 It's been a long, cold winter for graphics card deals, but spring may finally be here thanks to these Prime Day graphics card deals over at Amazon.

-You can save up to $100 right now on the best graphics card around, the RTX 3060 Ti, as well as other Nvidia RTX and AMD RX cards for major savings off MSRP.
-Graphics card prices have been wildly inflated, but even as they return to normal, you can do a little better thanks to these offers.
+You can save up to $100 right now on our pick for the best graphics card, the RTX 3060 Ti, as well as other Nvidia RTX and AMD RX cards for major savings off MSRP, including RTX 3090 Ti and RX 6900 XT graphics cards.

+Graphics card prices have been wildly inflated, but even as they return to normal, you can do a little better thanks to these Prime Day deals.

 We'll be scouring Amazon and other retailers for new deals as they happen, so bookmark this page and check back to see what we've found.